Skip to content

 Independent self-study

-In addition to the contact time, you are expected to undertake around 15 hours of personal self-study per week.
+In addition to the contact time, you are expected to undertake personal self-study per week.
 Typically, this will involve reading and assignment preparation.

 Independent learning is supported by a range of excellent learning facilities, including the Hive and library resources, the virtual learning environment, and extensive electronic learning resources.